 Student Presentations: In addition to an oral presentation/defense of a thesis as described elsewhere, students routinely attend conferences and present their research results.
 They also present research during the Student Research and Creative Inquiry Day (Research Day) event held each spring on the TTU campus.
-During the 2019 Research Day, in addition to 15 undergraduates, 3 MS students presented their research while 13 PHD students presented their research.
-The number of MS students presenting during this year represents a reduction of more than half from the previous year's presentations which was also lower than those from the year prior to that.
+During the 2021 Research Day (held virtually), in addition to 13 CHE undergraduates, 5 CHE MS students presented their research while 9 CHE PHD students presented their research.
+The number of CHE MS students presenting during this year was similar to the previous year's number of presentations.

 CHE Student Research Day Presentations by Degree Objective

-2012 2013 2014 2015 2016 2017 2018 2019
+2012 2013 2014 2015 2016 2017 2018 2019 2020 2021

-BS 20 17 14 17 9 16 17 15
+BS 20 17 14 17 9 16 17 15 8 13

-MS 2 6 6 11 12 13 7 3
+MS 2 6 6 11 12 13 7 3 4 5

-PhD 16 12 9 12 10 10 13 13
+PhD 16 12 9 12 10 10 13 13 10 9

-Total 38 35 29 40 31 39 37 31
+Total 38 35 29 40 31 39 37 31 22 27

-All CHE-MS graduates (n=4) during the 2018-2019 cycle (summer-fall-spring) presented their research in a public forum on-campus at the end of their programs.
-The number of MS students who have presented their research at a technical conference during this reporting period has not been determined yet.
+All CHE-MS graduates (n=3) during the 2020-2021 cycle (summer-fall-spring) presented their research in a public forum on-line or on-campus at the end of their programs.
+This included 2 students who completed their thesis-based MS program and 1 student who completed the non-thesis option as part of the direct-admit PhD program.

-Modifications for Improvement:
+Modifications for Improvement

-Increasing the amount of funding to support graduate students in the program is becoming more challenging.
+Increasing the amount of funding (especially external funding) to support graduate students in the program tends to be challenging.
 This is an area that will have an impact on enrollment and the research environment if not adequately addressed.
 Thus, it is an important area for focus.
-For each of the last two years, the department has submitted a grant application to the NSF National Research Training (NRT) program that if funded would provide assistantships over a five-year period to numerous graduate students from Appalachian, Native American, and other rural communities.
-The application was not funded in 2018 and is currently under review.
+For each of the last three years, the department has submitted a grant application to the NSF National Research Training (NRT) program that if funded would provide assistantships over a five-year period to numerous graduate students from Appalachian, Native American, and other rural communities.
+The application was not funded in 2020 but was resubmitted in September 2021.
+Similar efforts at seeking external funding continue to be pursued by the faculty.